telerik/maui-docs/controls/datapager/styling/buttons.md

 * `NavigateToFirstPageButtonStyle` (`Style` with target type of `telerik:DataPagerButton`)&mdash;Specifies the style which applies to the first page navigation button.
 * `NavigateToPreviousPageButtonStyle` (`Style` with target type of `telerik:DataPagerButton`)&mdash;Specifies the style which applies to the previous page navigation button.
-* `NavigateToNextPageButtonStyle` (`Style` with target type of `telerik:DataPagerButton`)&mdash;Specifies the style which applies to the next page navigaton button.
+* `NavigateToNextPageButtonStyle` (`Style` with target type of `telerik:DataPagerButton`)&mdash;Specifies the style which applies to the next page navigation button.
 * `NavigateToLastPageButtonStyle` (`Style` with target type of `telerik:DataPagerButton`)&mdash;Specifies the style which applies to the last page navigation button.

 The `DataPagerButton` inherits from `RadTemplatedButton`.
-Set the properties described in the [TemplatedButton Styling]({%slug templatedbutton-styling%}) article to the DataPager navigation buttons styling proepries.
+Set the properties described in the [TemplatedButton Styling]({%slug templatedbutton-styling%}) article to the DataPager navigation buttons styling properties.

-The `DataPagerButton` exposes additional visual states&mdash;`Selected` adn `SelectedDisabled`.
+The `DataPagerButton` exposes additional visual states&mdash;`Selected` and `SelectedDisabled`.
 Review the [TemplatedButton Visual States]({%slug templatedbutton-visual-states%}) article to check what are the other states you can set to the navigation buttons.

-## Styling the Nummeric Buttons
+## Styling the Numeric Buttons

-The DataPager provides a styling mechanism for customizing the look of the numeric buttons by using the follwoing properties:
+The DataPager provides a styling mechanism for customizing the look of the numeric buttons by using the following properties:

 * `NumericButtonStyle` (`Style` with target type of `telerik:DataPagerButton`)&mdash;Specifies the style which applies to the numeric buttons.
 * `NumericButtonsViewStyle` (`Style` with target type of `telerik:DataPagerNumericButtonsView`)&mdash;Specifies the style which applies to the view presenting the numeric buttons.

 The `DataPagerButton` inherits from `RadTemplatedButton`.
-Set the properties described in the [TemplatedButton Styling]({%slug templatedbutton-styling%}) article to the DataPager navigation buttons styling proepries.
+Set the properties described in the [TemplatedButton Styling]({%slug templatedbutton-styling%}) article to the DataPager navigation buttons styling properties.

-The `DataPagerButton` exposes additional visual states&mdash;`Selected` adn `SelectedDisabled`.
+The `DataPagerButton` exposes additional visual states&mdash;`Selected` and `SelectedDisabled`.
 Review the [TemplatedButton Visual States]({%slug templatedbutton-visual-states%}) article to check what are the other states you can set to the navigation buttons.

 ## Example